JonathanAMichaels/PixelProcessingPipeline/README.md

 ## Extensions

 This code does not currently process .kinarm files or combine behavioural information with synced neural data.
 This may be added at a later date.

+The Neuropixels registration is based on https://github.com/evarol/NeuropixelsRegistration.
+While it works very well, I'm currently working on switching to an improved version.